 Are you experiencing nerve pain along your lower back and/or down the back of one or both legs?
 You may be experiencing sciatica, which is a type of pain that stems from the sciatic nerve located in the same region.
-Contact our team of experts at AICA Orthopedics to find relief for your sciatica symptoms.
+Contact our team of experts at AICA Orthopedics to find sciatica treatment for your symptoms.

 Sciatica can cause a variety of pains and discomforts along the lower body, typically along one side of the body.
 These pains can make it difficult to sit and stand, can cause a tingling sensation down the leg, and can make it difficult to move the affected legs and feet.

-Treatment for sciatica includes a variety of methods, including medication, physical therapy, steroid injections, and surgery.
-The treatment recommended will vary based on the severity of your sciatica.
+Sciatica treatment includes a variety of methods, including medication, physical therapy, steroid injections, and surgery from an orthopedic surgeon.
+The sciatica treatment recommended will vary based on the severity of your sciatica.
 AICA Orthopedics consists of multiple doctors that can provide all of the major treatment and solutions you’ll need for your sciatica symptoms.
 We can provide a number of diagnostic and imaging tests to receive accurate treatment from specialists.
 Contact us today to learn more about sciatica and the best treatments for your unique situation.

 Sciatica presents itself when the sciatic nerve (located in the lower back and legs area) has been pinched in some way.
 The sciatic nerve is commonly pinched when an individual has a herniated disc.
 In some cases, an overgrowth of bone (known as a bone spur) on the vertebrae can also pinch the sciatic nerve and cause sciatica.